ZeCalvinator/BayesianHierarchicalTrendsinHoneyProduction/README.md

 * Annual precipitation
 * State identifiers

-Each observation represents a *state–year combination*.
+Each observation represents a state–year combination.

 ## Methods

+The code for setting up and running each model can be found in *Honey Jags 2.Rmd*

+The final model object is saved in *Only_Inter.rds*

 The analysis was conducted in *R* using a Bayesian hierarchical modeling framework implemented in *JAGS*.